dgroomes/java-columnar-query-engine/README.md

 implementation like I want to do here (well I'm using SLF4J and Jackson to load the data).
 I like Rust for this workload but no I don't want to be constrained by ownership/borrowing.
 I'm in "query engine learning mode" not "Rust learning mode".

+[DuckDB](https://github.com/duckdb/duckdb) is another OLAP database (columnar) and it is well-loved by developers and offers lots of features.
+I bet I could learn by building it from source and poking around.
+Although it's C++ so that's another learning curve for me.

 ## Instructions